NASA-IMPACT/veda-docs/hub-guides/ssh.md

 Before your first time remotely connecting to the VEDA JupyterHub, you need to configure your local ssh.

-1. Add an entry that looks like the following to the end of your ~/.ssh/config (Create it if it doesn not exist).
+1. Add an entry that looks like the following to the end of your ~/.ssh/config.
+Create it if it does not exist.

    ```bash
    Host hub.openveda.cloud